 This approach has nudged a painter firmly in the arena of sculpture.
 The trout plaque / riffing on friezes - has morphed into something actually 3D.
 These sculptures are glistening totems unto themselves, sugarcoated manifestations of the divine.

-From an email to a friend re: the #image.units
+From an email to a friend about the #image.units —

 The planks are from the Glenbrook, Nevada pier that have been submerged in Lake Tahoe for a hundred years (c 1870’s).
 They were part of a logging camp that supplied the wood to build virginia city during the silver rush heydays.
 These pieces are somewhat about friezes, plaques, and trophies.